springernature/shunter/docs/configuration-reference.md

 ## Path Configuration

 The path object defines the paths to some of the key directories used by Shunter.
-This includes the application root path, paths to tests, themes and public resources:
+This includes the application root path, paths to tests, public resources, etc:

 ```js
 path: {